Zendro-dev/Zendro-dev.github.io/zendro_cli.md

 2. `$ cd test`

-3. generate graphql-server code and migrations by executing `zendro generate-gqs -d ../schema -m`.
+3. generate graphql-server code and migrations by executing `zendro generate-gqs -d ../schema -m`

 4. generate single-page-app code by executing `zendro generate-spa -d ../schema`

-5. if you don't have local database or you want to dockerize example zendro App, then execute `zendro dockerize`
+5. if you don't have local database or you want to dockerize example zendro App, then execute `zendro dockerize -u`

+6. When you want to stop docker service, press `CTRL+C` once, then execute `zendro dockerize -d`

-6. for local database, you can edit its config file: *./graphql-server/config/data_models_storage_config.json*.
-Then install all necessary packages for all service and start all service by executing `zendro start -i`.
+7. for local database, you can edit its config file: *./graphql-server/config/data_models_storage_config.json*.
+Then install all necessary packages for all service and start all service by executing `zendro start -i`

-7. stop all running service by executing `zendro stop`.
+8. stop all running service by executing `zendro stop`